+Is your home helping the environment?
 Chances are, your home is doing far worse for the environment than it ever should do.
-Home are one of the main reasons why we’re having problems such as the level of greenhouse gases rising.
+Homes are one of the main reasons why we’re having problems such as the level of greenhouse gases rising.
 Even if it’s not the emissions coming from the home directly, it’s what powers the home that’s causing the issue.
-And if there’s one thing that us homeowners know how to do well, it’s waste a bit of electricity, water, or even gas.
-However, we should always be looking to help the environment as much as we possibly can around the home.
+And if there’s one thing that us homeowners know how to do well, it’s waste a bit of electricity, water or even gas.
+However we should always be looking at ways on getting your home helping the environment.
 If the billions of people who owned or rented a home put in the same amount of effort to help the environment, the world would be a much more different place.
 So here’s how you can do your part.

 There are many methods that you can try that aren’t so much on the charts.
 The ones that people seem to avoid, but the ones that can save you so much money in the long run.
 The first one we want to talk about is solar panels and solar power.
 It’s still not as popular as it could be, probably because it’s rather expensive.
 But the expense you pay in the first place will more than be covered by the money you’re going to be able to save in the long run.
 You can easily buy some of your own solar panels, and have them installed by a company to save some money.
 Solar panels can also be portable, so if you decided to move home in the near future you wouldn’t be missing out.
 You can learn more here about portable solar panels and whether you should be purchasing some!
 The effect solar panels have on the environment is great.
 It’s encouraging homes to use solar powered energy, rather than the traditional electricity that most home use.
 Therefore, the less nuclear power and other source we’re using, the more we’re going to be saving the environment.